MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/try-import-tool-free.md

 # Try Dynamics 365 Import Tool (Preview) for free

 You can try Microsoft Dynamics 365 Import Tool (Preview) for free for up to 90 days.
 Starting a free 90-day trial is nearly effortless.
-Just install the Impor Tool app from the Microsoft Store, sign in with an Azure Active Directory (Azure AD) account, and then start using the app without any obligation or restrictions.
+Just install the Import Tool app from the Microsoft Store, sign in with an Azure Active Directory (Azure AD) account, and then start using the app without any obligation or restrictions.
 If you don't already have an Azure AD account, you'll be prompted to create a free account.

 > [!NOTE]
 > You have to install Dynamics 365 Layout to use the Import Tool since.
 For information on a free 90-day trial of Layout, see [Try Layout for free]().